FIWARE/tutorials.Step-by-Step/docs/securing-access.md

 |KEYROCK_CLIENT_SECRET|`tutorial-dckr-site-0000-clientsecret`| The Client Secret defined by Keyrock for this application |
 |CALLBACK_URL|`http://localhost:3000/login`| The callback URL used by Keyrock when a challenge has succeeded.|

-The other `context-provider` container configuration values described in the YAML file have been described in previous tutorials
+The other `tutorial` container configuration values described in the YAML file have been described in previous tutorials

 The separate `KEYROCK_URL` and `KEYROCK_IP_ADDRESS` are only necessary because of the simplified Docker containerization used within the tutorial.
 The `KEYROCK_URL` variable with the value  `localhost` is referring